A walk with Goodstein: The Classical Goodstein Process

 It is important to make a conceptual distinction between function symbols and the functions they represent, as for example we can do induction on the complexity of a term, independently of its numerical value.
-However, we will usually not make a {\em notational} distinction, and whether an expression should be treated as a function or a symbol will be made clear from context.
-For the classical Goodstein process, we will work with the functions/function symbols $0,x+y$ and $k^x$; we denote this notation by $\mathcal E$ for `exponential', and write $\mathbb E_k$ instead of $\mathbb T^\mathcal E_k$.
+However, often we will not make a {\em notational} distinction and omit $|\cdot|$; whether an expression should be treated as a value or a term will be made clear from context.
+For the classical Goodstein process, we will work with the functions/function symbols $0,x+y$ and $k^x$; we denote this notation system by $\mathcal E$ for `exponential', and write $\mathbb E_k$ instead of $\mathbb T^\mathcal E_k$ and $\mathbb E$ instead of $\mathbb T^\mathcal E$.